ILIASB1212/Product-Research-Agent-Pipeline/README.md

 - Clean Web UI: Built with Streamlit for an interactive, modern user interface.

 ### 🏗️ Architecture and Agent Flow
-The pipeline executes four distinct steps, ensuring high-quality, actionable results:
+- The pipeline executes four distinct steps, ensuring high-quality, actionable results:

-PromptAgent (gpt-4o-mini): Takes the user's initial query and enhances it into a refined, specific search term.
+- PromptAgent (gpt-4o-mini): Takes the user's initial query and enhances it into a refined, specific search term.

-WebSearchAgent (gpt-4o-mini): Executes the web search using the optimized prompt and summarizes the results.
+- WebSearchAgent (gpt-4o-mini): Executes the web search using the optimized prompt and summarizes the results.

-ReportAgentWriter (gpt-4o-mini): Receives the original query and summarized results, then generates a detailed report in a structured ReportData format (enforced by Pydantic).
+- ReportAgentWriter (gpt-4o-mini): Receives the original query and summarized results, then generates a detailed report in a structured ReportData format (enforced by Pydantic).

-EmailAgent (gpt-4o-mini): Uses the custom send_email tool (backed by SendGrid) to format the Markdown report into HTML and deliver it to the user-specified email address.
+- EmailAgent (gpt-4o-mini): Uses the custom send_email tool (backed by SendGrid) to format the Markdown report into HTML and deliver it to the user-specified email address.

 ### 🚀 Getting Started
-Prerequisites
+#### Prerequisites
-Python 3.9+
+- Python 3.9+

-A Virtual Environment (env folder in your project)
+- A Virtual Environment (env folder in your project)

-API Keys for:
+- API Keys for:

 OpenAI: For the LLM agents.

 SendGrid: For sending the final email report.

-Configuration
+-Configuration
 Clone the repository:

-git clone github repo link
+-git clone github repo link
-cd Product-Research-Agent-Pipeline
+-cd Product-Research-Agent-Pipeline

-Install dependencies:
+-Install dependencies:

 pip install -r requirements.txt

-Create a .env file in the root directory (where main.py is located) and add your secret keys:
+-Create a .env file in the root directory (where main.py is located) and add your secret keys:

-# .env file content
+### .env file content
 - SENDGRID_API_KEY="SG.**************************************"

 ### How to Run the App
-Execute the Streamlit command from the root directory of the project:
+-Execute the Streamlit command from the root directory of the project:

 streamlit run main.py

-The application will open in your browser, where you can enter your query and settings (API Key and recipient email address) in the sidebar.
+-The application will open in your browser, where you can enter your query and settings (API Key and recipient email address) in the sidebar.

 ### 📁 Project Structure
 The project is designed for maximum modularity and clarity: